madhanmallow/appsteroid-sdk-ios-documents/en/9_WebConsole.md

 ######Push Notification
 We will now set up Push Notifications for your app.
 Select the Push Notifications tab at the top of the page.

 For Android devices, you need to provide your GCM API Key.
-If you haven’t got a GCM Key, we would suggest going here https://support.google.com/googleplay/android-developer/answer/2663268?hl=en and following the directions to get your GCM API Key.
+If you haven’t got a GCM Key, we would suggest go to [this page] (https://support.google.com/googleplay/android-developer/answer/2663268?hl=en) and following the directions to get your GCM API Key.

 For iOS devices, you will need to enter a key for production, and if you want to use the Sandbox test environment, you will also need a key for Development as well.
-You can learn about getting these keys from here.  https://fresvii.zendesk.com/hc/en-us/articles/203512810-APNS-Certifiate-Tutorial
+You can learn about getting these keys from [this page] (https://fresvii.zendesk.com/hc/en-us/articles/203512810-APNS-Certifiate-Tutorial).

+Please see [this document](https://github.com/fresvii/appsteroid-documents/blob/master/en/EventList.md) to check the definition of push event.

 ######CSR
 Lastly, configuring your Customer Support options.
 You can do this from the CSR tab.
 You can select an image, choose a Name, and a Description.
 This description will show up on the profile page of a CSR user within AppSteroid.